rebase-master/roosnam-backend/README.md

 Rails 8.1 API backend for the Roosnam portfolio platform with SQLite database.

+**Single-User Mode**: This application is designed for one person's portfolio.
+It supports a single admin user who owns all portfolio content.

 ## Features

 - RESTful JSON API for portfolio data
 - RailsAdmin interface for content management
 - Devise authentication for admin access
+- Single-user (singleton) mode with automatic admin enforcement
 - CORS enabled for Next.js frontend
 - SQLite database (file-based, no external DB required)
 - Background job support (Sidekiq) for future AI integrations